effepivi/ICP3038/Labs/Lab-10-Background_subtraction/README.md

 - NF * FM is a RGB image;
 - BM and FM are binary images.
 They should be stored in greyscale encoding with unsigned char.
 Pixel values will be between 0 and 1.
 To visualise them, don't forget i) to use a temporary image where ii)  to convert them into RGB and iii) to multiply all the pixels by 255.

+The large output image/window will be formatted as fallows:

 | img1 | img2 |   img3  | img4 | img5 |
 |------|------|---------|------|------|
 |  NF  |  BG  | NF * FM |  BM  |  FM  |

+You can use `cv::putText` to label each sub-image in the output.

 Note: Don't forget that you'll have to provide evidence of a working program when submitting your assignment.